 Ride Stats and Map: http://connect.garmin.com/activity/49761399

 As a runner and adventure racer, I’m still amazed at how long and hard you can ride the GO without anything hurting.
+This epic ride was feeling great.
 The GO was also holding its own with no mechanical issues – not even a flat tire!
 However, just because you don’t hurt, doesn’t mean you don’t get tired.
 This was the final day in the USA and my excitement was building in anticipation of the great Canadian border crossing.

 Stage 4 – Dearborn, Michigan to Morpeth, Ontario -82 miles